-- We continue to receive reports that terrorists are planning attacks in India and assess that attacks could occur anywhere at any time with little or no warning, including in locations frequented by Australians.
+- We continue to receive reports that terrorists are planning attacks in India, including in regions frequented by Westerners.
+We assess that attacks could occur anywhere at any time with little or no warning, including in locations frequented by Australians.
 See Safety and security.

 - Safety of women is a concern in India.
 Women should take particular care in all parts of India and exercise caution, even if they are travelling in a group.
 See Safety and security.

 - Violent protests and demonstrations occur sporadically throughout India.
 See Safety and security.

 - Australians must obtain a visa before travelling to India.
 Eligible Australians may apply electronically in advance for an e-Tourist Visa (eTV) for single-entry visits of 30 days or less. eTV holders can enter at a limited number of immigrations ports.
 All other Australian visa applicants need to make an appointment online prior to submitting their visa application.
 See Entry and exit.